 How did NHTSA address the extremely high false positive rate?
 The standards were changed to lower the number of false positives that were noted.
 In all training material and the (2) most recent field validation studies, (4) or more clues correlated to a BAC of 0.08 grams or more.

-In this study, (4) or more clues correlated to a BAC of 0.03 grams or more.
-This drastically lowered the published false positive rate.
+In this study, (4) clues correlated to a BAC of 0.03 grams or more.
+This drastically lowered the published false positives.

 Psychophysical Tests for DWI Arrest (1977)

 This is the first study and was used to determine which tests were the most accurate and easily administered by officers in the field.
 The BAC that these field sobriety tests indicated was 0.100 grams or above.
 There were (6) tests that were involved in the study.

 - Alcohol Gaze Nystagmus (Later changed to Horizontal Gaze Nystagmus)

 - Walk and Turn